-Emilio’s practice focuses primarily on investor-state and construction arbitration and his areas of special expertise include the application of the CISG and the analysis of complex issues of quantum.
+Emilio’s areas of special expertise include the application of the CISG and the analysis of complex issues of quantum.

-In addition to his counsel work, Emilio regularly acts as administrative secretary or assistant to arbitral tribunals in both investment and commercial cases under a variety of rules (ICSID, ICC, UNCITRAL, Danish Institute of Arbitration and Cairo Regional Centre for International Commercial Arbitration).
+In addition to his counsel work, Emilio acts as secretary or assistant to arbitral tribunals in both commercial and investor-state cases (including in ICSID arbitral and annulment proceedings) and has acted as sole arbitrator.

 A dual-qualified attorney (Italy and New York), Emilio speaks fluent English and Spanish.

 “Deference from Foreign Enforcement Courts to Decisions of the Courts of the Seat Annulling an Arbitral Award”, in F. Ferrari and F. J. Rosenfeld (eds), Deference in International Commercial Arbitration: The Shared System of Control in International Commercial Arbitration, (Kluwer Law International), 2023, p.
 265-300

 “Emergency Arbitrator vs. Dispute Board: where to seek an urgent interim measure if the arbitral tribunal is not yet constituted?”, in Newsletter AIA n.
 2/2021, p.
 4-7

 “La giurisprudenza svedese in materia di arbitrato e diritto antitrust: arbitrabilità, interpretazione restrittiva dell’ordine pubblico ed approccio minimalista” (translation: “Swedish case law on arbitration and antitrust: arbitrability, restrictive interpretation of public policy and minimalist approach”) in Diritto del commercio internazionale, 2014(2), p.
 520-527